AurorinhaBoreal/PersonCRUD-FrontEnd/README.md

     ```git clone https://github.com/AurorinhaBoreal/PersonCRUD-BackEnd.git```

-- Step 2: Create the PostgreSQL container for the backEnd.
+- Step 2: Go to the Back End directory and run the Back End Container using docker.

     ```docker compose up -d```

-- Step 3: Run the backEnd project using gradle.

-    ```gradle bootRun```

-- Step 4: After these steps you can run the frontEnd Project.
+- Step 3: After these steps you can go to the front end directory and run the Front End Container.

-    ```npm run dev```
+  - Step 3.1: Build the image from the Dockerfile.

+    ```docker build -t person-frontend .```

+  - Step 3.2: Create a container through that image and run it.

+    ```docker run -it -p 3000:80 person-frontend```

 ## Developing the Project